percona/pmm/docs/how-to/configure.md

 ### Data Retention

 *Data retention* specifies how long data is stored by PMM Server.
+By default, PMM stores time-series data for 30 days.
+Depending on your available disk space and requirements, you may need to adjust the data retention time.

 ### Telemetry